tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 .. note::
    - You can find the JSON-signed file in the attached files in the chatter.
-   - Odoo automatically uploads the JSON-signed file to the government portal after some time.
+   - CoquiAPPs automatically uploads the JSON-signed file to the government portal after some time.
 Click :guilabel:`Process now` if you want to process the invoice immediately.

 Invoice PDF report